 Beginning university is a huge transition.
 We welcome all our new students during the orientation process.
 Whether you are starting university straight out of high school, returning to school after an absence or joining us from another school, orientation is the first step in familiarizing yourself with university life at Grenfell Campus.

 Orientation lays the groundwork for a successful university experience.
 It's about having fun and hanging out with your peers while learning about academic expectations, making university contacts and becoming part of the community.

 Take time for reflection

-Build in some time every day to just chill outrather than bouncing from one event to the next constantly.
-It is important to get enough sleep, but also to relax with music, the paper, in a hot bath or doing whatever you like doing.
+Build in some time every day to just relax rather than bouncing from one event to the next constantly.
+It is important to get enough sleep, but also to relax with music, a book, in a hot bath, or doing whatever you like doing.
 Taking time out lets you reflect on your new experiences.
-You may wish to use it to consider decisions about your course, who to spend time with or what to get involved in.
+You may wish to use this time to consider decisions about your courses, who to spend time with, or what to get involved in.

 It's normal to be nervous